braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Shopify_Features/shopify_catalogs/back_in_stock.md

 If you don’t have a custom event to remove a user, users will automatically be removed after 90 days.
 You'll need the same attributes in Step 1 to create this custom event.

-After you create your custom event, your email form capture tool will subscribe users to updates for that specific product.
+After you create your custom event, your email capture form will subscribe users to updates for that specific product.

 [1]: {% image_buster /assets/img/back_in_stock_settings.png %}